 - All people in a group must cosplay from the same title/series/show.

 - Costumes must not have been used in DCC the day before.

-- (Craftmanship) Smaller items on the costume may be purchased, but please notify it at registration and in the judging review so that due credit is given.
+- (Craftsmanship) Smaller items on the costume may be purchased, but please notify it at registration and in the judging review so that due credit is given.

-- (Craftmanship) Costumes must not have won in previous competitions.
+- (Craftsmanship) Costumes must not have won in previous competitions.